Unconscious bias in the workplace can be costly.

 RELATED: How Do the World's Most Ethical Companies Prevent Discrimination?

-Ways to Reduce Unconscious Bias
+How to Reduce Unconscious Bias and Workplace Discrimination

-Require Unconscious Bias Training
+1. Provide Unconscious Bias Training for Employees

 Nearly every organization requires employees to attend harassment and discrimination training.
 Everyone knows that these incidents happen and that we should try our best to prevent them.
 But what about biases that they don't realize exist?